Swoosh THIS

 To an admiring Bog!

 I can still hear his voice in my head.
-For Robinson, Dickinson’s lines reflect her mythologized solitude, the belle of Amherst retreating to her upper room to reflect and express the mysteries of the human condition.
+For Robinson, Dickinson’s lines reflect her mythologized solitude, the Belle of Amherst retreating to her upper room to reflect and express the mysteries of the human condition.
 And the joys that might be found in that quiet space.

-Edmundson also quotes that Dickinson poem in full.
+Edmundson’s article also quotes that Dickinson poem in full.
 But for him, being “nobody” means resisting the urge to define ourselves through our hatreds.

 Libs hate conservatives, and conservatives hate ’em right back.
 People hate politicians, the elite, MAGA hats (and their wearers), social media (though they cannot stay away from it).
 Some hate the rich.
 Some despise immigrants.
 People hate the media.
 They hate corporations.
 They hate capitalism.
 They hate woke and cancel culture.
 They hate globalism and globalists.
 They hate this president.